-The new company was in urgent need for someone experience in corporate finance, and they invited me to join their finance team where I worked on numerous refinancing exercises including a Yankee bond, convertible bond, samurai bond, and several rounds of syndicated loans.
-There are also opportunities in more M&A as PCCW sold 20% of itself to China Netcom and bought Sunday communications, its competitor in the mobile phone area.
+The new company had an urgent need for someone with experience in corporate finance, and they invited me to join their finance team, where I worked on numerous refinancing exercises, including a Yankee bond, convertible bond, samurai bond, and several rounds of syndicated loans.
+There are also opportunities for more M&A as PCCW sold 20% of itself to China Netcom and bought Sunday communications, its competitor in the mobile phone area.

-As you can see, Investment Banking can open many doors for you, whether you aspire to be the MD in the corner office, a rainmaker in a major hedge fun or ultimately a more work-life balanced life in the corporate world.
+As you can see, Investment Banking can open many doors for you, whether you aspire to be the MD in the corner office, a rainmaker in a major hedge fund, or ultimately, have a more work-life balanced life in the corporate world.

-I love Lehman but in hindsight I probably should have visited other firms as well, just to give myself more choices.
+I love Lehman, but in hindsight, I probably should have visited other firms as well to give myself more choices.

-The most important trigger: I was being offered a position similar to my current work but in a different (and more interesting) perspective.
+The most important trigger: I was being offered a position similar to my current work but from a different (and more interesting) perspective.

 Bad – less pay and perks.
 Less glamor.

-My last corporate job was director in private wealth management specializing in strategic planning in a major North American bank.
-I am now running a series of accounting and finance exam prep website and recently wrote a book (published by Wiley & Sons) on how to pass the CPA exam.
+My last corporate job was as a director in private wealth management specializing in strategic planning in a major North American bank.
+I am now running a series of accounting and finance exam prep websites and recently wrote a book (published by Wiley & Sons) on how to pass the CPA exam.

-My experience is not typical because most of my former colleagues stay in the finance and investment industry.
+My experience is not typical because most of my former colleagues are in the finance and investment industry.

-A number of them got fired during the financial crisis but all of them were able to re-enter i-banking (if they chose to).
+A number of them got fired during the financial crisis, but all of them could re-enter i-banking (if they chose to).

-I hope I’ve shed some lights on what a realistic investment banking career path looks like.
+I hope I’ve shed some light on what a realistic investment banking career path looks like.

-No matter what you end up doing 10 years later, the training and exposure you get during i-banking is yours for life.
+No matter what you end up doing 10 years later, the training and exposure you get during i-banking are yours for life.